davidleiti/Web-Programming/Practical exam/readme.md

-# to-do
+# Site under construction
-Not yet finished, further bugfixes later
+* Not all requirements implemented
+* Further bugfixes to be added